quicwg/base-drafts/draft-ietf-quic-recovery.md

 Every packet may contain several frames.
 We outline the frames that are important to the loss detection and congestion control machinery below.

-* Retransmittable frames are frames requiring reliable delivery.
+* Congestion controlled frames are frames that count towards bytes in flight and need acknowledgement.
 The most common are STREAM frames, which typically contain application data.

 * Crypto handshake data is sent on stream 0, and uses the reliability machinery of QUIC underneath.

 * ACK frames contain acknowledgment information.
-ACK frames contain one or more ranges of acknowledged packets.
+ACK frames contain one or more ranges of acknowledged packets and are not congestion controlled.

 ## Relevant Differences Between QUIC and TCP